 Here are the steps:

-Step 1: Claim your law firm listing on review sites.
+Step 1: Claim your law firm listing on consumer review sites.

-Step 2: Develop an internal process for obtaining online reviews.
+Step 2: Develop an internal process for obtaining and promoting online reviews.

 Step 3: Make it easy for clients to review you.

 Once you’re sure you have a happy client, get in touch with them via email with links to your top review sites.
-The latest research shows that Google and Facebook at the top two places people go to see reviews.
-Give your client a few guidelines on what they might want to say in their review that would be helpful to other potential clients.
+The latest research shows that Google and Facebook are the top two places people go for reviews.
+Give your clients a few guidelines on what they might want to say in their review that would be helpful to other potential clients.
 Let them know that online reviews are important to you and ask them to help.

 Of course, you’re not going to get positive reviews if your client service is subpar.
-So ensuring your firm is consistently delivering great client experiences is paramount to getting good reviews.
+So ensuring your firm is consistently delivering great client experiences is paramount.
 Be sure you give clients opportunities for feedback along the way during the case so you can catch any small problems before they become big problems.

 Think about your own experience as a consumer, how often do you rely on reviews in your decision-making?